Accreditation Guidelines for Cloud based products which use our Web APIs

 The second part to the accreditation process is an initial and annual check that the application has undergone 'penetration testing in line with Government guidance and best industry practices.
-Accredited technical integrators need to demonstrate to Capita that their product has been tested within the past 12 months and the quarter that it is next due in.
+Accredited technical integrators need to demonstrate to ESS that their product has been tested within the past 12 months and the quarter that it is next due in.
 They may also provide evidence of any certifications such as ISO27001 and or Cyber Essentials certification

 4. Reference Sites

 TI's are asked to provide contact details for 3 sites who are prepared to: